weilin781104/weilin.github.io/Spring中属性的使用.md

 2. @TestPropertySource annotations on your tests.
 3. @SpringBootTest#properties annotation attribute on your tests.
 4. Command line arguments.
 5. Properties from SPRING_APPLICATION_JSON (inline JSON embedded in an environment variable or system property)
 6. ServletConfig init parameters.
 7. ServletContext init parameters.
 8. JNDI attributes from java:comp/env.
 9. Java System properties (System.getProperties()).
 10.OS environment variables.
 11.A RandomValuePropertySource that only has properties in random.*.
-12.Profile-specific application properties outside of your packaged jar (application- {profile}.properties and YAML variants) 13.Profile-specific application properties packaged inside your jar (application- {profile}.properties and YAML variants)
-14.Application properties outside of your packaged jar (application.properties and YAML variants).
+12.Profile-specific application properties outside of your packaged jar (application-{profile}.properties and YAML variants) 13.Profile-specific application properties packaged inside your jar (application-{profile}.properties and YAML variants) 14.Application properties outside of your packaged jar (application.properties and YAMLvariants).
 15.Application properties packaged inside your jar (application.properties and YAML variants).
 16.@PropertySource annotations on your @Configuration classes.
 17.Default properties (specified using SpringApplication.setDefaultProperties).

 ## 属性获取
 Property values can be injected directly into your beans using the @Value annotation, accessed via Spring’s Environment abstraction or bound to structured objects via @ConfigurationProperties.

+- 取某个属性值
 ```
 @Component
 public class MyBean {